sehundpark/todo-list/README.md

 ## Features

+- Dynamic creation and deletion of categories, projects, and tasks.
+- Task prioritization (Low, Medium, High).
+- Local storage integration for data persistence.
-- Create and manage categories
+- Responsive design for mobile and desktop compatibility.
-- Add projects within categories
-- Create, edit, and delete tasks
-- Set task priorities and due dates
+- Modal implementation for task creation and editing.
-- Mark tasks as completed
-- Responsive design for various screen sizes
-- Persistent storage using localStorage

 ## Project Structure